Marinudim/ouroboros-mfh/README.md

 for now.

 Create a new exhibit on letterevo.com.
 Then contact
-by email letterevo-dog-gmail-dot-com notifying it that you want
+by email letterevo@gmail.com notifying it that you want
 to be a keeper and send your site’s name and the number
 of your exhibit.
 After checking your site, ten thousand mannas
 will be transferred to your exhibit.
 Then transfer at least